 After confirming that the neuromuscular tissue was compatible with their synthetic biobot skeletons, the team worked to optimize the swimmer’s abilities.

 “We used computational models, led by mechanical science and engineering professor Mattia Gazzola, to determine which physical attributes would lead to the fastest and most efficient swimming,” Saif said.
-“For example, we looked at variations in the number of tails and tail lengths for most efficient design of the biohybrid swimmer.”
+“For example, we looked at variations in the number of tails and tail lengths for the most efficient design of the biohybrid swimmer.”